 Mask: I would usually use a clay or charcoal mask to help draw impurities from the skin, reduce excess oil and close up my pores.
 A good charcoal mask to use is the Origins Clear Improvement Active Charcoal Mask to Clear Pores.
 A more affordable masque to use would be the Queen Helene Masque Mint Julep Mask.
 The mask should be used two to three times a week.

 Tone: A toner is super important at this stage because of all the previous steps that were carried out.
 By the time your done with cleansing, steaming and exfoliating your face, it should be super stripped of your natural oil and it’s important to balance out your skin now with the toner.
-A toner with glycerin can be used at this stage.
+A toner with glycerin and Hyaluronic acid preferably should be used at this stage.

 Eye cream: it’s important to use an eye cream also now as well so that it can work overnight to reduce puffiness, wrinkles and get rid of dark circles.
 Your eye cream works best at night.